 ZipRecruiter starts at approximately $299/month for its Standard plan, with Premium and Pro tiers ranging up to $899/month per job slot.
 But here’s the catch: ZipRecruiter doesn’t publish fixed pricing.
 Every employer gets a custom quote based on industry, location, company size, and job volume.
 That lack of transparency is one of the most common complaints across TrustRadius, G2, and the Better Business Bureau.

-This guide breaks down what employers actually pay across all three ZipRecruiter tiers, maps out the add-on costs that aren't visible until you're deep in the sales process, and compares ZipRecruiter to four alternatives - including platforms that publish their pricing upfront.
+This guide breaks down ZipRecruiter pricing for employers across all three tiers and maps out the add-on costs buried in the sales process.
+It also compares ZipRecruiter to four alternatives - including platforms that publish their pricing upfront.

 ZipRecruiter Pricing Per Job Slot: What Employers Pay in 2026

-ZipRecruiter charges employers per active job slot on a monthly subscription.
-Unlike Indeed's pay-per-application model, your ZipRecruiter bill stays flat regardless of how many candidates apply.
+Employers pay ZipRecruiter per active job slot on a monthly subscription.
+Unlike Indeed’s pay-per-application model, your ZipRecruiter bill stays flat regardless of how many applicants come through.
 That predictability is the upside.
-The downside?
-You won't see an actual price until you talk to sales.
+Downside?
+You won’t see an actual price until you talk to sales.

 Based on third-party pricing data compiled from avahr.com, FangWallet, Betterteam, and WorldJobInsights (2025-2026 estimates), here’s what employers report paying: